markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 ### Add a network

-The following example shows how to add PEAP-MSCHAPv2 network with SSID 'MyNetwork'.
+The following example shows how to add a WPA2-Enterprise network with SSID and profile name `MyNetwork` that authenticates with PEAP-MSCHAPv2.

 ```xml
 <SyncML xmlns="SYNCML:SYNCML1.2">